2nd NYPD officer shot dead in the Bronx; suspect in detention - Go Tech Daily

 The incident occurred on Block 1000 Longwood Avenue at around 8:00 a.m.

-According to police, a man entered the 41st Prencict and started shooting.
+According to the police, a man entered the 41st arrondissement and started shooting.

-A lieutenant was shot in the arm and rushed to Lincoln Hospital where she is expected to survive.
+According to the NYPD, a male lieutenant was shot in the arm and rushed to Lincoln Hospital where he is expected to survive.
 Another officer was also treated for minor injuries.

 Police say the suspect is in detention and is believed to be the shooter wanted in the Saturday night shooting.